JeanHuguesRobert/StructEnv/README.md

 # StructEnv
 StructEnv format for configurations, when dotenv meets json.

-This is a benchmark for AI code generation.
+"This is a benchmark for AI code generation.
 Let's see what we can expect.
 This is version 1.0.
 Feel free to fork this repo to improve the RFC and the generated code.